raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 A dialog box will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.

-Click the **Install** button to copy the firmware to the Raspberry Pi Pico.
+Click the **Install** button to copy the firmware to your Raspberry Pi Pico.

 ![Firmware install](images/thonny-install-micropython-pico.png)